 Altit Fort

-Altit Fort is located in in Upper Karimabad on the banks of the Hunza River inHunza District, Gilgit Baltistan, Pakistan.
-It is at an altitude of 1000 feet above the Hunza River.
+Altit Fort is located in Altit, Upper Karimabad, on the banks of the Hunza River in Hunza District, Gilgit Baltistan, Pakistan.
+It is a 900-year-old with an altitude of 1000 feet above the Hunza River.
+Said to be constructed by artisans from Baltistan, the fort showcases Balti architectural influence and has withstood numerous earthquakes and invasions over the centuries.

 The fort was built by the “Mir of Hunza” to assert his power and majesty over the “Mir” of the neighbouring state of Nagar.
 And since about the 11th century, it has been standing majestically on the Karakoram mountains.
-The “Hunting Tower” of the fort are about 900 years old, making it special and the oldest monument in Gilgit-Baltistan.
+The “Hunting Tower” of the fort is about 900 years old, making it special and the oldest monument in Gilgit-Baltistan.

 Apart from this, ancient pots and boxes of the royal family are here in different rooms.
 A centuries-old cooking vessel and an old wooden box with several ‘Swastika‘ symbols are here.
-The Swastika symbol used in Aryan times to represent the four basic elements of air, fire, water and soil.
+The Swastika symbol was used in Aryan times to represent the four basic elements of air, fire, water and soil.